About the Show

 Episode 12 - Scotch Broth, Applecross, Near Skye

-The Team had were invited to Applecross to excavate what was thought to be a broch, a monumental stone tower that was one of the largest Iron Age structures in Britain.
+Scotch Broth: The Team have been invited to Applecross in north-west Scotland to excavate a broch; a monumental stone tower that is one of the largest Iron Age structures in Britain.

 Episode 13 - The Taxman's Tavern, Alfoldean, Sussex

-Tony Robinson and the Team travel to Alfoldean in Sussex to uncover a 'mansio' - an official Roman coaching inn.
-Located on Stane Street - now the A29 - the mansio was at the heart of a much larger community.
-Time Team ambitiously set out to uncover the story of the whole settlement.
+Tony and the team travel to Alfoldean in Sussex to uncover a mansio, an official Roman coaching inn located on Stane Street - now the A29.

 Time Team synopsis